 This committee is seeking candidates from academic, industry, and government organizations who are actively involved in the development, application, and/or promotion of spacecraft structural systems that operate in space based environments.
 Prospective members should have particular interest in the design, analysis, fabrication, and testing of those lightweight structural systems that can be ground tested only in a simulated zero gravity condition, and are subjected to launch loads, deployment loads, and the space environment.
 Members should be willing and available to contribute actively to at least one of the subcommittees, review abstracts for the annual Spacecraft Structures Conference at SciTech, and attend the annual committee meeting at SciTech.
 Members will be encouraged to identify and champion emerging relevant technologies through subcommittee formation, forum organization, and publication coordination.

 Committee members represent academic, industry, and government organizations and are actively involved in the study, advancement, and application of structural dynamics.
 This committee supports technical activities (primarily the annual SciTech Forum) that advance the relevant art, science, and technologies required for the successful application of flexible structures to air and space platforms.
-Committee members have expertise in at least one of the following major areas (linear and/or nonlinear): acoustics, aeroelasticity, dynamics, and vibration testing.
+Committee members have expertise in at least one of the following major areas (linear and/or nonlinear): acoustics, aeroelasticity, structural dynamics, and vibration – related to either analysis or testing.
 Members must also be willing and able to actively participate in, and contribute to, two committee meetings per year.
 The committee is open to U.S. and international members who meet the above requirements.

 This committee is actively seeking candidates from academic, industry, and government organizations who are actively involved in the study, advancement, and application of structural analysis and design.
 The following technical backgrounds are required for prospective members: (1) structural design or analysis of aircraft, helicopters, missiles or spacecraft; (2) advanced materials applications; (3) computer-aided and knowledge based analysis and design; (4) continued airworthiness of in service (military or commercial) aircraft; (5) academic-aerospace, structural engineering.
 Members must be willing and able to actively participate in and contribute to committee activities, including two committee meetings per year and assisting in abstract review for SDM conferences.
 A publication record and past participation in SDM conferences is desirable.